 How does VeChain work?

 VeChain involves assigning a product a unique ID and fitting it with a VeChain smart chip tracker, such as an NFC chip or RFID tracker, allowing the details of any product to be collected, stored, and quickly reviewed.
 This crypto-space solution will enable businesses and individuals to track items through a supply chain, thus verifying the authenticity of goods and combat counterfeiting.
-The technology is already in use in several industries like healthcare, fashion, etc.
+The technology is already used in several industries like healthcare, fashion, etc.

 The VeChain uses the Proof of Authority Consensus Model as it overcomes many of the obstacles presented in Proof of Work (PoW), Proof of Stake (PoS), Designated Proof of Stake (DPoS), and practical Byzantine Fault Tolerance (PBFT).
 PoA is the ideal solution for enterprises relying on a timely and secure consensus.
 It makes a platform with low computation power requirements, no communication requirement between nodes to reach an agreement, and system consensus.
-It also provides the governance needs of VeChainThor consensus protocol and enables the ability to prevent anonymous block producers.
+It also provides the governance needs of the VeChainThor consensus protocol and enables the ability to prevent anonymous block producers.

 The VeChain platform consists of two tokens: